luiswirth/bsc-thesis/src/introduction.typ

 In this section we will learn about differential forms, which are the values our PDEs will take.
 We will learn about the most important properties of them and also learn about their discrete counterparts called cochains.

-After this we take a dive into homology theory, which is topological disciple concerned with the couting of holes of a topological space, in our case the simplicial complex which approximates our PDE domain.
-The simplicial homology of our mesh influences the de Rham cohomology which makes statement about the existance of differential forms and therefore has influence on the existance and uniqueness of our PDE problem.
-A lot of the magic of FEEC lies in homology.

 Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library,